Milk Pasteurization Process: What is Pasteurized Milk & Why

 No. According to the CDC, pasteurization does not significantly change the nutritional value of milk.
 In fact, you can get all of the nutritional benefits of drinking pasteurized milk without the risk of illness that comes with drinking raw milk.

 When it comes to milk’s nutrients, all of milk’s minerals stay the same, but there is one small change when it comes to the vitamins.
-Raw milk contains a miniscule amount (<10 percent of the Recommended Daily Allowance, so it’s not considered a good source) of vitamin C, which doesn’t survive the pasteurization process.
+Raw milk contains a miniscule amount (less than 10% of the Recommended Daily Allowance, so it’s not considered a good source) of vitamin C, which doesn’t survive the pasteurization process.

 In addition, according to the CDC, if you’re thinking about drinking raw milk because you believe it’s a good source of beneficial bacteria like probiotics, you need to know that it isn’t.
 It could be harmful and make you sick.
 If you’re looking to enjoy a food or beverage with probiotics, experts such as registered dietitians suggest purchasing one that’s actually labeled for containing probiotics – rather than taking your chances.

 At the end of the day, you can feel confident knowing that your milk is not only good for you, but safe, too.
 Those throughout the dairy industry, from the farm to your grocery store, know how important those qualities are and work to make sure your family enjoys the best milk possible.